adrioui/musiqasik/docs/devenv-setup.md

 This starts:

-- SurrealDB Docker container on port 8000
+- Wrangler API server on port 8787
-- Vite frontend on port 8080 (port is configured by the project's Vite config; if you change it there, update this doc accordingly)
+- Vite frontend on port 8080

 All logs are displayed in a unified terminal with service prefixes.